adamkdean/EasyAuth/ReadMe.md

 ## License

-Copyright (c) 2013, Adam K Dean, Lewis Ardern.
+Copyright (c) 2013, Adam K Dean.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: